LEGO® SERIOUS PLAY®: Hands-On Problem Solving

 Here’s a summary of the process:

-1. Topic, Goal, and Outcome
+1. Define Topic, Goal, and Outcome

 Participants are informed about the goal or problem to be addressed using this method.
 This could involve strategic planning, team development, brainstorming, or other challenges.
 Together, participants consider what objectives can be achieved and the benefits involved.